-So exams are coming up and you know you need to get make a dent on that pile of books.
-But where on earth do you start?
+Exams are coming up and you know you need to get make a dent on that pile of books.
+But where do you start?
 Just what is the best way to revise?

 If you were hoping for one simple answer to this question, you’re going to be disappointed.
 As with so many things in life, how to revise depends on you.
 That means you already know the answer – you just need us to help tease it out!